-What we know about the victims of the Dadeville shooting
+What we know about the victims of the Alabama ‘Sweet 16’ shooting

+From a college football star to an aspiring musician: These are the victims of the Dadeville ‘Sweet 16’ shooting

-Police says four lives ‘tragically lost in the incident’ along with ‘a multitude of injuries’
+Police says four lives were ‘tragically lost in the incident’ along with ‘a multitude of injuries.’
+Andrea Blanco and Shweta Sharma report

-A Sweet 16 birthday party for a girl at a dance studio in Alabama turned into a mass shooting, leaving four dead and at least 28 injured.
+Dadeville, Alabama, became the latest community in the US to be rocked by gun violence after shots erupted during a Sweet 16 birthday on Saturday.

+Local police have reported four fatal victims, ages 17 to 23, and more than two dozen people wounded.
+Very few details have been shared about the shooting as of Monday evening, including a possible motive behind the attack, and nearly forty-eight hours after the violence, the shooter or shooters remain at large.

+“It’s still fresh.
+It hasn’t sunk in that this is really happening.
+It’s a close-knitted community, people know everybody.
+‘Your kids are our kids’ type of community,” Ms Jackson said.
+“And it’s just hard to believe that something like that, that we normally see on TV ... is our reality.”

+As Dadeville reels from the violence, residents begin to grapple with the devastating aftermath and the complex healing journey that looms ahead.

-Gunfire erupted at roughly 10.34pm local time on Saturday at the Mahogany Masterpiece dance studio in downtown Dadeville, the Alabama Law Enforcement Agency said on Sunday.
+Gunfire erupted at roughly 10.34pm local time at the Mahogany Masterpiece dance studio in downtown Dadeville, the Alabama Law Enforcement Agency said.

-The police had not provided any updates on the number of fatalities or those injured for more than 10 hours after the shooting.
-An update at around 9am, however, revealed there were deaths.

-“There were four lives tragically lost in this incident, and there’s been a multitude of injuries,” said Sgt Jeremy J Burkett.
+“There were four lives tragically lost in this incident, and there’s been a multitude of injuries,” said Sgt Jeremy J Burkett during a Sunday press conference.

-The victims of the shooting are believed to be teenagers.
-Police are yet to provide further details, including the names of those who were killed or if the suspect shooter was in custody and the motive of the attack.

-Two of the victims, however, were identified by their family members.
+The four victims were identified on Monday by the Tallapoosa County Coroner’s Office.
 Here is what we know about them.

+KeKe Nicole Smith, 17, was a volleyball player and team manager for the Dadeville High School track team, Michael Taylor, a coach at Dadeville High School told The New York Times.

+Amy Jackson, her cousin, remembered Smith as a “ray of sun” in the darkness and said that the teen was planning to attend the University of Alabama in the fall.

 Philstavious “Phil” Dowdell